PhantomCybernetics/phntm_bridge/README.md

 ```

 ### Open the Web UI
 Open `https://bridge.phntm.io/%ID_ROBOT%` in a web browser.
-The exact link can be found at the top of the generated Bridge config file (e.g. `~/phntm_bridge.yaml`).
+The exact link can be found at the top of the generated Bridge config file (e.g. `~/phntm_bridge.yaml`),
-(if you provided maintainer's e-mail in the config, it will be also mailed to you for your reference, after the first Bridge launch.) \
+if you provided maintainer's e-mail in the config, it will be also mailed to you for your reference after the first Bridge launch. \
  \
 Please note that Firefox is not fully supported at this time, [reasons are explained here](https://github.com/PhantomCybernetics/bridge_ui/blob/main/FIREFOX_ISSUES.md).